 - Keep similar items on different areas of the platter.
 If you can, try not to arrange all the fruit on one side and all the chocolate on another side.
 Spread out the similar items so they aren't all mixed together.
 If you don't have a lot of different items on your dessert charcuterie board, this can be difficult but it's just something to keep in mind.
 For instance, I tried to place the strawberries and blackberries away from each other on my board and the two cookies flavors are on separate ends of the board.

-Add these sweets to your board:
+Add these to your Dessert Board:

 PS : If you make this recipe, be sure to leave a star review and comment below!
 Also be sure to follow along with me on Instagram and Pinterest to stay up to date on all tasty recipes here at The Fit Peach!